Key Takeaways

 He expressed his gratitude to the Prime Minister, saying he was in constant contact with the team engaged in the rescue operation.
 “I am also heading to Dharali to inspect the incident site,” said the CM.

-At least four people have reportedly died and an unspecified number of villagers are missing following a cloudburst that triggered flash floods in the Dharali area of Uttarkashi district in Uttarakhand yesterday, local authorities and state disaster relief sources said.
+At least four people have reportedly died in the devastating flash floods that hit the Dharali area of Uttarkashi district in Uttarakhand yesterday.
+Local authorities and state disaster relief sources confirmed that many villagers are still missing.

 The cloudburst occurred in the catchment area of the Kheer Ganga river, sources added.